Wedding and Function Terms & Conditions

 Damage to the Hotel.
 Further to paragraph 6 and the forgoing, function organisers are reminded that they are liable for the Damage and Misdemeanour of their guests.
 The Hotel reserves the right to charge function organisers for its loss resulting from damage caused by, or misdemeanours performed by their function guests; or loss which can reasonable be attributed to those guests.

 Guests bringing and consuming their own drinks.
-The party organiser will be required to lodge a Guarantee Payment of £100 with the Hotel as surety against illicit drinking, damage or other costs incurred.
-This payment will be included in the invoice and collected when the balance of payment is made two weeks before the wedding.
-Unless forfeit, the guarantee payment will be refunded no later than seven days after the event.
+It is a licencing condition that Guests are prohibited from consuming alcohol on the premises (including grounds), unless it has been supplied by the Hotel.
+Illicit alcohol (including alcoholic gifts) will be retained by the Hotel and will be made available for collection on departure.
 Part or all of the Guarantee Payment may be forfeit if guests are discovered consuming their own alcohol or there is reasonable suspicion that guests have been consuming their own alcohol (for example bottles found in the function room).
 In such cases, where practical, the Responsible Person (or their substitute) will be informed of the incident and where possible those associated with it.
-The charge shall be in the absolute determination of the Hotel, but typically a charge of £20.00 will be made for a standard bottle of spirit and £10.00 for a bottle of wine.
+The charge shall be in the absolute determination of the Hotel, but typically a charge of £25.00 will be made for a standard bottle of spirit and £15.00 for a bottle of wine (or part thereof).
 In cases of excessive abuse a further charge may be made against the party organiser.
 It is strongly recommended that organisers inform guests in their invitation that consumption of illicit alcohol is forbidden and will result in penalties.

 Favours, gifts and prizes containing alcohol.
 When alcoholic favours, gifts or prizes are given or supplied at a function it is inevitable that some will be consumed on the premises.
 A corkage fee must be paid to allow the Wroxeter Hotel to supply such alcoholic goods.
 Failure to arrange pre payment of corkage may result in the removal of favours from the table for return to the organisers after the event or the forfeiture of some or all of the Guarantee Payment.